MicrosoftDocs/altspace-vr/altspace-vr/tutorials/creating-an-event.md

 On the Event web page, you have the following actions and options:

-1. To make changes to the event settings, select **EDIT**.
+1. Select **EDIT** to make changes to the event settings.
-2. To end the event (if your event is over early for example), select **END EVENT**.
+2. Select **END EVENT** to end the event (if your event is over early for example).
-3. To set your event to Draft instead of Active, select **SET TO DRAFT**.
+3. Select **SET TO DRAFT** to set your event to Draft instead of Active.
 4. If you'd made an update to your imported world, you'll need to select **RE-IMPORT WORLD** for those changes to appear in your event, don't forget to Reset Space in the event :)
-5. To duplicate the event for future events, select **DUPLICATE EVENT**.
+5. Select **DUPLICATE EVENT** to duplicate the event for future events.
 This duplicate will then appear in My Events/My Draft Events, you'll need to update the new day/time and Activate it from there.
-6. To set your event onto the calendar listing, select **ADD AS MAIN EVENT**.
+6. Select **ADD AS MAIN EVENT** to set your event onto the calendar listing.
-7. If you wish to completely delete the event (you can't recover this), select **DELETE EVENT**.
+7. Select **DELETE EVENT** if you wish to completely delete the event (you can't recover this).

-When ready, go to the **Events > My Events** menu in the AltspaceVR in-world interface and enter the event space to Reset Space, inspect your changes and to continue customizing it.
-Remember, this is a copy and customizations to the event space are for this event only.
+When you're ready, go to the **Events > My Events** menu in the AltspaceVR in-world interface and enter the event space to Reset Space, inspect your changes, or continue customizing.

+> [!IMPORTANT]
+> This is a copy and customizations to the event space are for this event only.
 If you're spending lots of time customizing your event's space, it might be better to create a world for your **Repeated Use Event**.

 For more information on customizing your event space or creating an original event space world to import: